Wouldn’t it be nice if you could budget without a lot of fuss? The 50/30/20 rule of thumb can help you do exactly that.

 - renting out a room on AirBnB to increase your income

-- doing a side hustle
+- doing one of these side hustle ideas

 - having family move in with you

 - seeing if you qualify for any housing help